kvertacnik/Practical_Bioinformatics_Workshop/6_RStudio.md

 NB: When installing a package from the console, the package name must be in quotes.
 Once installed, the package can be called without quotes.

 Packages are installed once, but they need to be loaded for each R session.
-In a .Rmd document, it is good practice to have the first code chunk be the one that loads all necessary packages.

 **_Task:_** Load Tidyverse into your session's environment.
 ```